Back/How I AI

 Anjan discusses design concepts during a meeting, with relevant sketches and materials visible in the background.

-Anjan uses the Limitless pendant to record stakeholder discussions, ensuring a complete record of the initial idea in natural language.
-He calls out that the devie is less intrusive and easier to plug in than the typical meeting recorders.
+Anjan uses the Limitless pendant to record stakeholder discussions, so he has a perfect, natural-language record of the initial idea.
+He mentioned that the device is less intrusive and easier to use than a typical meeting recorder.

 Step 2: Refining the Prompt with ChatGPT

-Anjan then inputs this transcription into ChatGPT, refining the initial concept into a structured prompt.
-A typical prompt might look like this:
+He then takes that transcription and puts it into ChatGPT to help refine the raw idea into a more structured prompt.
+A typical prompt might look something like this:

 "A single page canvas, user facing tool, map out personalized workflows."